-Figure 15 presents the combined monthly fuel economy and cumulative fuel economy for the two Altima HEVs in on-road fleet testing.
+Figure 15 presents the combined monthly fuel economy and cumulative fuel economy for the two Camry HEVs that were on-road accelerated tested.
 The monthly fuel economy is derived from the amount of fuel consumed, based on fleet fueling records, and the distance traveled, based on vehicle odometer readings, for each vehicle within that month.
 The cumulative fuel economy is a running total of each month's fuel consumption and distance traveled.
 While there is no way, with only this data, to directly correlate vehicle fuel economy to operation of the battery pack, it can be seen from Figure 15 that fuel economy for these vehicles remained relatively unchanged over the last 18 months of testing, even with the battery degradation demonstrated by the EOT battery test.